seanredmond/heniautos/guide/calendar-equations.md

 **Ela ✸22 κΑ (+20) = Mou 12 κΘ = X 12 = ✸DOY 279 = ✸Apr 27, 144 BCE**

-Intercalary years in the 3rd century BCE and later are especially useful for understanding the calendar because the prytanies are all the same length (32 days) and avoid any complications due to accepting or rejecting the rule of Aristotle.
-Triple dated inscriptions from intercalary years would be that much more useful becuase the contain one date that should be that of a true lunar month.
+Intercalary years in the 3rd century BCE and later are especially useful for understanding the calendar because the prytanies are all the same length (32 days) and avoid any question of to accepting or rejecting the rule of Aristotle.
+Triple dated inscriptions from intercalary years would be that much more useful because they contain one date that should be that of a true lunar month.
 Unfortunately there are no examples free of complications from restoration or uncertainty of the date of the archon.

 ### Implications